wasmCloud/wasmcloud.com/docs/cli/build.md

 description: "wash build command reference"
 ---

-`wash build` enables users to build and sign custom wasmCloud entities like actors, providers, or interfaces.
-One can bring in their own project containing some business logic and build these entities by simply providing the path to the project or its associated `wasmcloud.toml` file.
-The built artifact is signed using automatically generated keys or a user may use their own keys to sign the build.
+`wash build` enables you to build and sign custom wasmCloud entities like actors, providers, or interfaces.
+You can bring in your own project containing some business logic and build these entities by simply providing the path to the project or its associated `wasmcloud.toml` file.
+The built artifact is signed using automatically generated keys or you may use your own keys to sign the build.

 ### Usage